São Marcelo Fort: History

 The fort was designed and construction started in 1608 under Francisco Frias Mosque.
 The first documentary evidence of the fort is in a city plan of Salvador title Planta da Cidade do Salvador, na Baía de Todos os Santos, which dates to 1616.
 The fort was completed in 1623 during the rule of Governor General Diogo de Mendonça Furtado; it was constructed entirely of wood with 19 artillery pieces of various calibers.

 The fort was a primary target of the Dutch in 1624 during the Capture of Bahia.
 It was the first space in Bahia occupied by the Dutch, who used it as a base to fire on the city.
 Incendiary bullets were launched from the fort to the city center of Salvador, which facilitated the capture of the city.
 Bahia returned to the Portuguese as part of the Recapture of Bahia 1625, but the region remained under attack during the Dutch rule of Northeast Brazil from 1630 to 1654.
 The fort played a decisive role in defending Bahia during an attempted invasion by Count Johan Maurits van Nassau-Siegen (1604-1679) between April and May, 1638.

 A reconstruction of the fort was ordered in 1650 by Governor-General João Rodrigues de Vasconcelos e Sousa (1649-1654) after the Portuguese Restoration War.
 This period of building saw the construction of a turret at the highest point of the sand bar; it stands at 15 m.
 A further reconstruction in 1728 saw the appearance of a wall around the perimeter of the fort.
 By 1759 it was reported to have 54 protective plates of bronze and iron.
 It became part of a string of forts protecting the south of Salvador; the São Marcelo fort was placed between the Small Fort of Our Lady of Monserrate to the north and the Fort of Saint Peter and the São Paulo da Gamboa Battery to the south.

 The fort served as a political prison in the 19th century.
 It held members of a local republican rebellion movement, the Federation of the Guanais, also known as the Revolt of the Guanais, in 1833.
 It later held Bento Gonçalves (1788-1847), a rebel leader of the Ragamuffin War.
-Gonçalves was transferred to the for on August 26, 1837, but escaped a month later.
+Gonçalves was transferred to the fort on August 26, 1837, but escaped a month later.
 Gonçalves spent time after his imprisonment at the fort in Salvador and Itaparica Island.
-The for then held member of the Sabinada (1837–1838), a Bahian revolt that called for the abolition of slavery and the redistribution of land.
+The fort then held members of the Sabinada (1837–1838), a Bahian revolt that called for the abolition of slavery and the redistribution of land.
 Approximately 200 participants of the Malê revolt, a slave revolt of 1835, were held at the fort until their trial.
 The enslaved Africans and freedmen were subsequently executed, tortured, or deported to Africa.